 If you want to shop Prime Day deals and aren’t a current Prime member, remember that you can get a free 30-day trial on memberships.

 After the free trial, a monthly membership costs $12.99 a month, while a yearly one will cost you $119.

 The biggest deals are typically on Amazon’s own products.

-With the race to dominate the ‘voice’ market well underway, I expect some big deals on Alexa devices.
+With the race to dominate the ‘voice’ market well underway, I expect some big deals on Amazon branded devices.
 They’ve actually already started offering discounts on some big early discounts on some items.
 For example, the Amazon Fire Recast (Amazon’s own DVR device) is $100 off.
 Also the Ring Doorbell with an Amazon Echo included is over $110 off it’s normal price.

 With that being said, there will be deals across many categories and from many different brands.
 Electronics typically feature heavily in the mix, but with the continued growth of Prime Day, the variety should be better than ever this year.

 There will even be special deals and promotions at Whole Foods this year.

 It seems like Amazon is trying to capture more of the back-to-school shopping crowd, so I wouldn’t be surprised to see great deals in that category as well.